ribbon-finance/ribbon-frontend/README.md

 # Ribbon Frontend

-This repo hosts the source code that runs 3 of Ribbon Finance's webapps, the landing page, the v1 webapp, and the Strangles webapp.
+This repo hosts the source code that runs 3 of Ribbon Finance's webapps, the landing page and the v1 webapp.

 ## Getting Started